CS-4820-Library-Project/COUNTER-5-Report-Tool-2020-5.0/README.md

 This project uses the SUSHI API to request usage reports from library vendors.
 The JSON data received is used to generate TSV reports that follow the COUNTER 5 standards.
 The project is written with Python 3.7.
 The PyQt GUI framework is used to create a user friendly (hopefully) GUI.

+## License
+ It is released with permission of all students involved under the MIT License for open source software. https://opensource.org/licenses/MIT

 ## Features
 - Manage library vendor credentials
 - Fetch reports that strictly adhere to the COUNTER 5 standards